 Also, God answers in particular the prayers of the righteous.
 James declares: “The prayer of a righteous man has great power in its effects.
 Elijah was a man of like nature with ourselves and he prayed fervently that it might not rain, and for three years and six months it did not rain on the earth.
 Then he prayed again and the heaven gave rain, and the earth brought forth its fruit” (Jas.
 5:16–18).
 Yet those Christians in heaven are more righteous, since they have been made perfect to stand in God’s presence (Heb.
 12:22-23), than anyone on earth, meaning their prayers would be even more efficacious.

-Having others praying for us thus is a good thing, not something to be despised or set aside.
-Of course, we should pray directly to Christ with every pressing need we have (cf. John 14:13–14).
+Of course, we should pray directly to Christ with every pressing need we have (see John 14:13–14).
 That’s something the Catholic Church strongly encourages.
 In fact, the prayers of the Mass, the central act of Catholic worship, are directed to God and Jesus, not the saints.
 But this does not mean that we should not also ask our fellow Christians, including those in heaven, to pray with us.

 Not only do those in heaven pray with us, they also pray for us.
 In the book of Revelation, we read: “[An] angel came and stood at the altar [in heaven] with a golden censer; and he was given much incense to mingle with the prayers of all the saints upon the golden altar before the throne; and the smoke of the incense rose with the prayers of the saints from the hand of the angel before God” (Rev. 8:3-4).